 It’s a bit like opening the top of a coke bottle (reducing the pressure) and seeing the bubbles form.

-So the pop sound is a naturally occurring sound made when a joint is stretched.
+So the pop sound is a naturally occurring noise made when a joint is stretched.

-Any so-called 'synovial' joint can make a pop - the art is in making stiff restricted joints move better through precise manipulation.
+Any so-called ‘synovial’ joint can make this noise – the art is in making stiff restricted joints move better through precise manipulation.